kg583/MC-PTL/README.md

 ## Installation
 The PTL can be installed by either downloading the most recent release as a ZIP file (coming soon) and including it in the `datapacks` folder, or cloning this repository into the same `datapacks` folder so that it is always kept up-to-date.
 Files associated with Git are automatically ignored.

+## Bug Reports
+Any known bugs should be raised as an issue on this repository with a simple (ideally _simplest_) reproducible setup.
+The general functionality of PTL functions can be ascertained via the unit tests found in the `tests` folder.
+To perform these tests, run `/function ptl:tests/all` in a _Minecraft_ world with the PTL enabled as a datapack; the output will be the number of successful tests compared to the total number, with erroneous results recorded as they appear.
+To test a specific data type, use `/function ptl:tests/<type>`.